 Preparing the Sauce for the Pike

-A large sheet of aluminium foil should then be used to cover the baking tray and the tray put in to the oven for around twenty-five to thirty minutes for a pike this size.
-To determine if the pike is ready, the foil should very carefully be peeled back (being aware of escaping steam) and a skewer inserted in to the thickest part of the body.
+A large sheet of aluminum foil should then be used to cover the baking tray and the tray put into the oven for around twenty-five to thirty minutes for a pike this size.
+To determine if the pike is ready, the foil should very carefully be peeled back (being aware of escaping steam) and a skewer inserted into the thickest part of the body.
 If very little resistance is met, the fish is cooked.